 The road-accessible Vine Property is located 11 kilometres south of Cranbrook, British Columbia.
 The property is crossed by 2 power lines, CPR rail and Highway 3.

 In the late 1970s, Cominco discovered lead, zinc and silver mineralization (Vine occurrence) in Proterozoic aged Middle Aldridge Formation argillites and quartzites on the Vine Property.
 In 1989, Kokanee Exploration Ltd. optioned the Vine Property from Cominco.
 The claims were allowed to lapse over time and Supergroup Holdings Ltd. staked the claims in 2000 and sold the Vine Property to SG Spirit Gold Inc in 2005.
-The last significant drilling done on the Vine Property from SG Spirit Gold in October 2013 and a 100% interest in the surrounding Vine Extension Property from Klondike Gold Corp. (subject to a 1% NSR) in February 2014.
-The cumulative Vine Property land position is over 6,300 ha by optioning the Vine Extension Property from Klondike Gold Corp.
+PJX acquired 100% interest in the Vine Property from SG Spirit Gold in October 2013 and a 100% interest in the surrounding Vine Extension Property from Klondike Gold Corp. (subject to a 1% NSR) in February 2014.
+The cumulative Vine Property land position is over 6,300 ha.
+The last significant drilling done on the Vine Property was between 1989 and 1991.

-Recent preliminary gravity geophysical work conducted by Excel Geophysics Inc. has identified a positive gravity anomaly, located north of the Vine vein occurrence, that defines an area approximately 2 km in width and 3-4 km in length with an apparent shallow dip to the north (see Vine Residual Gravity Map).
+Preliminary gravity geophysical work conducted by Excel Geophysics Inc. in 2013 identified a positive gravity anomaly, located north of the Vine vein occurrence.
+The anomaly defines an area approximately 2 km in width and 3-4 km in length with an apparent shallow dip to the north (see Vine Residual Gravity Map).
 The gravity anomaly identifies more dense material that could represent massive sulphides.
 It appears to parallel stratigraphy within Proterozoic-age Aldridge Formation Sedimentary rocks that correlate with those that hosted the Sullivan lead-zinc-silver massive sulphide deposit, located 35 km north of the property.